 If you intend to be handling a knife, making a fire or scrambling over rough terrain then at some point you’ll probably be dipping into this kit.

-There are enough supplies in this kit for a group of 1 to 14 people for a period of 1 to 14 days.
+There are enough supplies in this first aid kit for a group of 1 to 14 people for a period of 1 to 14 days.

 Get some first aid and CPR training and this kit to be prepared for any eventuality when you’re miles away from help.

 This is a practical gift that will always go down well.
 Us regular hikers are forever running out of something or having out of date medication in our first aid kits.VIEW ON AMAZON VIEW AT MYMEDIC

 This is easily one of our favorite insulated water bottles.

 If you’re headed out in some hot weather and you want your water to be as cold as when you left home then get one of these.

 This BPA free bottle is made from 18/8 Stainless Steel and has a vacuum sealed double wall.
 It will keep water ice cold for up to 36 hours and will keep hot beverages hot for up to 13 hours.